Federal Direct Student Loan (“FDSL”)

 Federal Perkins Loans are low-interest loans from the U.S. Department of Education that carry a fixed interest rate of 5%.

 Eligibility for a Perkins Loan is based on exceptional financial need as determined through filing a FAFSA and is subject to the availability of limited funds.
 Repayment of the loan begins 9 months after you finish school, and the minimum monthly payment is $40.
+Because the federal government is phasing out this program, it is currently available at Stonehill, only to those who have borrowed through the Perkins program in the past while at the College.

 Because of the College’s concern for student debt levels, the Perkins Loan is used to supplement the FDSL.
 Except in extreme situations, total student borrowing awarded by the college in any given year is limited to a maximum of $7,500.
 Once your FDSL reaches maximum level, it is unlikely that you will be awarded a Perkins Loan as well.